RoTorrado/denoisify-spectral-subtraction/README.md

 This project implements an **audio signal restoration** technique based on *spectral subtraction*, ideal for removing background noise from musicological recordings.

-**Denoisify** introduces an **iterative variant of spectral subtraction**, incorporating advanced techniques such as **spectral modeling** through **sinusoidal modeling** and **transient detection**.
+**SS Denoisify** introduces an **iterative variant of spectral subtraction**, incorporating advanced techniques such as **spectral modeling** through **sinusoidal modeling** and **transient detection**.
 These methods improve the accuracy of noise removal while preserving the integrity of the original signal.
 Additionally, the implementation includes an algorithm for **musical noise reduction**, addressing common artifacts typically introduced by basic spectral subtraction.

 ---